Kourtney Kardashian Tells Travis Barker She Wants to Suck His Blood

 The couple, who got together in January after years of friendship, also got some love from model and actress Ruby Rose, who commented on Barker's post, "Seeing you happy is extremely satisfying."

-Barker's 15-year-old daughter, Alabama also reshared the post on her Instagram Stories, writing, "@travisbarker @kourtneykardash So happy for you guys," with heart and wide-eyed emojis.
+Barker's 15-year-old daughter, Alabama, also reshared the post on her Instagram Stories with heart and wide-eyed emojis, writing, "@travisbarker @kourtneykardash So happy for you guys."

 "Kourtney and Travis really recognize now more than ever how special their relationship is and how fortunate they are to spend their time together whether it's just the two of them, with friends or with their families," a source recently told ET.
 "They could also definitely see themselves ending up together one day and it's really whatever makes Kourtney happy...
 Building a future together in a more permanent respect could likely happen."